Kitware/VTK-m/docs/changelog/NewFitlerInterface.md

 shared metatable states from their `DoExecute`, see Docygen documentation in NewFilter.h

-Filter implementrations are also re-orgnized into submodules, with each submodile in its own `vtkm/filter` subdirectory.
-User should update their code to include the new header files for example, `vtkm/filter/field_transform/GenerateIds.h`and link to submoudle library file, for example, `libvtkm_filter_field_transform.so`.
+Filter implementations are also re-organized into submodules, with each submodule in its own `vtkm/filter` subdirectory.
+User should update their code to include the new header files, for example, `vtkm/filter/field_transform/GenerateIds.h`and link to submodule library file, for example, `libvtkm_filter_field_transform.so`.
 To maintain backward compatability, old `vtkm/filter/FooFilter.h` header files can still be used but will be deprecated in release 2.0.